dheerajsingh9334/LMS/README.md

 A full-featured LMS built with Next.js, TypeScript, Prisma and many modern web technologies.
 This repository contains a production-ready web application with teacher and student roles, course management, live streaming, analytics, quizzes, assignments, notes, certificates, and payments.

-> Note: This README was generated automatically.
-Sensitive keys were removed from `.env.example.txt`.
-Rotate any exposed keys immediately and never commit real secrets.

 ## Key Features